manuGil/fair-code/README.md

 [The organization of your source code depends on the progaming language and the purpose of the code.
 However, here are some general recommendations:

-1. Organize your code in directories.
-Use a single derectory for source code that belongs together, e.g. for each project.
+1. Organize your source code in directories.
+Create a root-directory for the coder with the same name as repository.
+2. In the root directory include a tests directory for writing test for the source code.
+For example, in this template source code should go in the `fair-code` directory.
+3. As the source code grows, keep scripts organized in sub-directories, the rule of thrumb here is to keep related scripts together.
-2. Use meaningful name for directories and scripts, and choose file names carefully.
+4. Use meaningful name for directories and scripts, and choose file names carefully.
-3. Separate data from source code.]
+5. Separate data from source code.]

 *Delete this text above when this template in your repository*